All Episodes

 So I think in many ways, I think things were done really wrong here.

-And so the this is a media-fueled fiasco.
+And so this is a media-fueled fiasco.

 But nobody has heard of Laureate University, have they?

-Nobody heard about how much money Bill Clinton got as Chancellor, did they?
+Nobody heard about how much money Bill Clinton got as chancellor, did they?

 Nobody heard about the students' complaints or lawsuits in this particular university.